Of all the options out there, these are the self-defense handguns that win with women.

-Women are one of the fastest growing demographics in the hunting and shooting markets today.
-Despite this, the major manufacturers still don’t specifically design very many guns for women.
+Women are one of the fastest-growing demographics in the hunting and shooting markets today.
+Despite this, major manufacturers still don’t specifically design very many guns for women.
 Luckily, this is changing and there are many more quality self-defense handguns for women on the market than there used to be.

 There are several important characteristics to look for when choosing a self-defense handgun.
 Though you would think from the marketing that all pistols for women have to be pink, that is certainly not the case.
 Indeed, the color of the handgun should be low on your list of priorities if you’re a woman seriously looking for a good handgun for self-defense.

 First, the handgun must be in chambered in a cartridge powerful enough to reliably stop an assailant when the shot is placed properly.
 Now, the purpose of this article is not to debate the merits of the various handgun cartridges that are on the market today.
 However, we considered the .380 ACP as the bare minimum cartridge acceptable for self-defense when writing this article.

 Second, the handgun must comfortably fit the hands of an average woman.
 This is a very important characteristic to consider because a properly fitting handgun will have less perceived recoil and be more enjoyable to shoot.
 This provides incentive for the shooter to practice with the handgun, which therefore generally increases proficiency.

 On that same note, all other things being equal, while smaller handguns are easier to carry and conceal, they are generally not as easy to shoot as larger handguns.
 A person only looking for a handgun to use for home defense, where concealability and portability are not as important as someone who wants a handgun for concealed carry, should probably go with a larger handgun.